 |

 Another view, showing the tunnel portal and the building up of the ground level to accomodate the sloping roadway.
-At this point I am awaiting more bricks so I can finish building the land around the roadway.
-After this, I will relish the opportunity to design the terraced houses, complete with occupants and lighting. |
+At this point I am awaiting more bricks from Poland so I can finish building the land along the roadway.
+After this, I will relish the opportunity to design the mock tudor-style houses, complete with internal lighting. |

 ![]() |